MianDaniyalHassan/Computer-Science-Course-Archive/readme.md

 ---

-## ⚠️ A Note on Content

-Some folders contain scanned textbook PDFs and solution manuals (e.g., Kenneth Rosen's *Discrete Mathematics*, Anton's *Calculus*) that were shared informally within the class for study purposes.
-These aren't originally authored material — if you're the rights holder of any document here and want it removed, open an issue and I'll take it down.

----

 ## 🤝 Contributing

 If you're a fellow CS student and have material that would help others — updated past papers, better notes, a course outline for a newer semester — feel free to open a pull request or reach out.
 This is meant to grow with each batch, not just sit as a static dump from Fall 2023.